dustymabe/dustymabe.com/content/post/2020-09-28/post.md

 [DigitalOcean](https://www.digitalocean.com/).

-Back on August 17th I highlighted this blog post series with a presentation and demo for the OKD working group's Demo Marathan.
+Back on August 17th I highlighted this blog post series with a presentation and demo for the OKD working group's Demo Marathon.

 The video is [posted on YouTube](https://www.youtube.com/watch?v=Ow-AFgUQOqk) and also available below.
 If you're interested take some time and